 The municipal infrastructure is vitally important to the social, economic and environmental well being of our community.
 While infrastructure repair and replacement can be costly, it should be viewed as an investment in the future of the City of Massillon.

-There are 10 bridges under the jurisdiction of the Department of Engineering within the City of Massillon.
-Some of the bridges have recently been added such as the 16th St SE Bridge, the Pedestrian Bridge over SR 21 and the Woodland Creek Bridge.
+There are 8 bridges under the jurisdiction of the Department of Engineering within the City of Massillon inspected by ODOT.
+ODOT/County maintains an additional 12 bridges in the corporation limits.
+Some of the bridges have recently been added such as the 17th St NE Bridge, the Pedestrian Bridge over SR 21 and the Woodstone Creek Bridge.

 The City of Massillon’s Drainage System consists of approximately 131.78 miles of storm sewer pipes, 1,812 Manholes, 4,226 Catch Basins, 27 Junction Chambers, 150 outfalls and appurtenances, which carry flow to the Tuscarawas River.
 Please visit our Storm Water web page for more information.